Character & Fitness Requirements

 Guidance for Question 2: Financial History

 Question: Have you ever been delinquent or in default of any financial obligations, including student loans?

-One of the top four areas of concern for most bar examiners is financial irresponsibility.
-Each state bar reviews an applicant’s application for certain conduct that may result in further inquiry, including any neglect of financial responsibilities or professional obligations.
-Having debt in many instances is not the concern, but being irresponsible about managing and repaying that debt is more troubling.
-Therefore, if you have filed for bankruptcy, defaulted on obligations, including student loans, or experienced other instances of financial setback, it is critical that you not only explain those instances, but that you provide evidence of renewed financial responsibility.
+One of the top four areas of concern for most bar examiners is financial responsibility.
+Each state bar reviews an individual’s application for certain conduct that may result in further inquiry, including any neglect of financial responsibilities or professional obligations.
+In many instances, having debt is not the concern, but being irresponsible about managing and repaying that debt is more troubling.
+Therefore, if you have filed for bankruptcy, defaulted on financial obligations (including student loans), or experienced other instances of financial setback, it is crucial that you both explain those instances and provide evidence of renewed financial responsibility.
 Such evidence can include proof of timely, consecutive payments to a creditor over a notable period of time of at least six months.

 Sample Scenario: Prior to applying for law school, Stacy was a home inspector and owned a home inspection company.
 Stacy’s business began to suffer when the housing bubble “burst” and, subsequently, she closed her business and had to file for bankruptcy.
 The bankruptcy was ultimately discharged about one year before she applied for law school.
 Atlanta’s John Marshall Law School requires that Stacy disclose the bankruptcy, the underlying reasons for her having to file bankruptcy, and the discharge.